gcharalampous/book-notes/thinking_fast_and_slow.md

 - In order to make people to believe you the general principle is that anything you can do to reduce cognitive strain will help, so you should first maximize legibility.
 - System 1 can respond to events unknown to System 2.
 The mere exposure effect is stronger for stimuli never consciously seen by the individual.
 - The evidence linking good feelings, cognitive ease, and the intuition of coherence is correlational.
 Despite this, good feelings do lead to intuitions of coherence.

+#### Ch 6: Norms, Surprises, and Causes
+- The spreading of activation in the associative machine is automatic, but System 2 has some ability to control the search of memory and to program it so that the detection of an event in the environment can attract attention.
+- The main function of System 1 is to maintain and update a model of your personal world, which represents what is normal in it.
+- Surprise is essential to our mental life and the most sensitive indicator of our understanding and expectations of the world.
+- When something cement does not fit into the current context of activated ideas, the system detects an abnormality, as you just experienced.
+- System 1, which understands language, has access to norms of categories, which specify the range of plausible values as well as the most typical cases.
+- Common wisdom held that we infer physical causality from repeated observations of event correlations.
+- From birth, we are ready to form impressions of causality without reasoning about patterns of causation; these are products of System 1.

 ### Reflections

 - [Your personal thoughts or reflections on the chapter]